 The aim is for you to be able to take this range of knowledge, skills, competencies and experience into your chosen career path within an increasingly international legal profession.

 "The Sorbonne-QMUL Double LLM in Paris is an innovative programme developed by experienced academics from both instiutions, many of whom are also practitioners.
 The aim is to cater to students as well as to practitioners who would like to enhance their professional knowledge and career developments.
 Leading to prestigious QMUL and Sorbonne qualifications, this course will provide you with in-depth immersion in commercial law from both common law and civil law frameworks.
 It will also allow you to perfect your command of legal English and French.
 To this effect, the Sorbonne-QMUL Double LLM incorporates legal English and French for non-native speakers throughout the course."
-Academic Programme Co-Director, Professor Maxi Scherer, MA, PhD (Paris Sorbonne), LLM (Cologne), Member of the Paris Bar, Solicitor in England and Wales.
+Academic Programme Co-Director, Jonathan Griffiths, LLM Paris Academic Programme Director, Professor of Intellectual Property Law.

 “This programme of excellence will allow you to improve your legal research and writing skills.
 The Sorbonne-QMUL Double LLM provides a wonderful opportunity to benefit from a high quality training in common and civil law in two prestigious institutions in Paris.
 It would be a unique cultural experience culminating with tangible work practice.
 It will promote your successful integration into professional fields of law.
 Try it out!”
 Academic Programme Co-Director, Professor Pierre Brunet, Agrégé des facultés de droit, Professeur de droit public à Paris 1 Panthéon-Sorbonne.